camimancusi/Project-Jest/README.md

 # Import a metamask wallet

-This repository contains the code to import a metamask wallet for version v.10.8.1.
+This repository contains the code to import a metamask wallet for version v.10.8.1. using puppeteer/ dappeteer (https://github.com/ChainSafe/dappeteer)
 You can use it as template for e2e test which require the connection with the wallet

-##Getting started
+## Getting started

 Install dependencies for the project:
 ```